 $15K+/year

 Cognism has built the best GDPR-compliant B2B database for European markets.
 Their phone-verified mobile numbers (Diamond Data) are a real differentiator in markets where direct dial data is scarce.
-If your reps are selling into the UK, DACH, or Nordics, Cognism gives you contacts that ZoomInfo and Apollo simply do not have.
+The verification process involves human callers confirming that numbers are active and reach the right person.
+If your reps are selling into the UK, DACH, or Nordics, Cognism gives you contacts that ZoomInfo and Apollo simply don't have.

-Best for: Teams selling into European markets that need GDPR-compliant data and verified mobile numbers
+Best for: Teams selling into European markets that need GDPR-compliant data, verified mobile numbers, and compliance documentation for regulated outreach

-Watch out: North American data coverage does not match ZoomInfo or Apollo.
-If your entire TAM is US-based, you are paying a premium for compliance features you may not need.
+Watch out: North American data coverage doesn't match ZoomInfo or Apollo.
+If your entire TAM is US-based, you're paying a premium for compliance features you may not need.
+The platform is strongest in Western Europe.

 Read Full Review →